 c) the standalone financial statements dealt with by this report are in agreement withthe books of account;

-e) on the basis of the written representations received from the directors and taken onrecord by the Board of Directors none of the directors is disqualified as on 31 March2018 from being appointed as a director in terms of Section 164(2) of the Act;
+e) on the basis of the written representations received from the directors and taken onrecord by the Board of Directors disqualified none of the directors as on 31 March2020 from being appointed as a director in terms of section 164(2) of the Act;

-f) we have also audited the internal financial controls over financial reporting(IFCoFR) of the Company as on 31 March 2018 in conjunction with our audit of thestandalone financial statements of the Company for the year ended on that date and ourreport dated 24 May 2018 as per Annexure B expressed unmodified opinion;
+f) we have also audited the internal financial controls with reference to financialstatements of the Company as on 31 March 2020 in conjunction with our audit of thestandalone financial statements of the Company for the year ended on that date and ourreport dated 27 May 2020 as per Annexure B expressed unmodified opinion; and

-ii. the Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses; iii. there has been no delay intransferring amounts required to be transferred to the Investor Education and ProtectionFund by the Company; and
+ii. the Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses as at 31 March 2020;

 iv. the disclosure requirements relating to holdings as well as dealings in specifiedbank notes were applicable for the period from 8 November 2016 to 30 December 2016 whichare not relevant to these standalone financial statements.
 Hence reporting under thisclause is not applicable.